Eastern Market, Washington, D.C.: Overview

-Beyond the Flea Market, Eastern Market is also known for its cultural attractions, which include the Folger Shakespeare Library and theater and the Library of Congress.
-Eastern Market's North Hall has been a premiere destination for hosting memorable events and can be rented for weddings and other occasions.
+Eastern Market's North Hall can be rented for weddings and other occasions.

 Eastern Market has been featured in scenes of movies including Body of Lies (2008) and Mercury Rising (1998).

 History

 Original market

 The first Eastern Market was one of three public marketplaces included in Pierre L'Enfant's plan for the city, to supplement existing markets in Alexandria and Georgetown.
 The plan also called for a Center Market and a Western Market.
 In 1805, Thomas Jefferson issued a proclamation calling for Eastern Market to be set up at 7th and L Streets SE, near the Navy Yard.

 The original market received heavy fire damage during the British attack of 1814.
 It was repaired and remained active until the Civil War caused a disruption of supplies.
 During the war, farmers from southern Maryland set up their own marketplace on the opposite side of the Anacostia River.
 The market fell into disrepair, and was nearly abandoned.
 An 1871 newspaper account called it a "disgraceful shed."